ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 The form fields have hidden labels for screenreader users to navigate the component.

-#### When the ‘Add another’ button is selected, the title changes from 'Room 1' to 'Room 1 of 2’.
-A red remove button with the same labelling (‘Remove room 1’) appears under each item.
+#### When the ‘Add another’ button is selected, the title changes from 'Participant 1' to 'Participant 1 of 2’.
+A red remove button with the same labelling (‘Remove Participant 1’) appears under the item.

 {% example template="examples/stacked", colocated="true", height=540 %}